irripro/django_menus/README.rst

 Modifying
 ---------
 These kinds of apps, this kind of code, has a habit of stating, "You can do anything with our code!"
 This app is for Django, an MVC framework, so this is true.
 But there is a limit beyond which you are hacking the app, not configuring.
-Pehaps the following will help.
+Perhaps the following will help.

 Menu HTML structure